 Supply Chain Development

-The hemp market is practically nonexistent in the United States, which means companies that get in early will have to build the infrastructure for the supply chain.
+The hemp market is growing exponentially in the United States, which means companies that get in early will have to build the infrastructure for the supply chain.
 Yes, this takes time and money, but it’s also a big opportunity to have a voice in building the best supply chain for a business.
 For investors who want a say in how the hemp supply chain will operate, now is the time to enter the industry.